 - Consignment shops tend to be very female-oriented — which is fine in theory, but it’s hard to find clothing for the whole family through consignment shops.

 - There’s usually such a small selection of clothing at consignment stores, that the odds of you finding something you like… and in your size… and in good condition… and at a price you’re willing to pay are all quite slim.

 - Items at consignment shops tend to be a bit pricey — when compared to say, thrift store shopping.
 Usually, when I find something I actually like, it’s at a price that just doesn’t seem like a bargain to me.
 I’d rather pay full-price and buy it new.

-For those reasons, I don’t think consignment shops are practical for most bargain clothes shoppers these days.
+For those reasons, I don’t think consignment stores are practical for most bargain clothes shoppers these days.

 My experience with selling clothing through consignment shops has also been less than satisfactory.

-Now I realize that I may not have the hippest wardrobe on the block… but I’ve certainly had my share of name brand, quality clothes — some still with the price tags on them — that many consignment store owners wouldn’t take “at this time”.
+I realize that I may not have the hippest wardrobe on the block… but I’ve certainly had my share of name brand, quality clothes (some still with the price tags on them) that many consignment store owners wouldn’t take “at this time”.